ZechengLi19/CIM/README.md

 ```

 ## Results
-Results of instance segmentation on the VOC2012 and COCO datasets can be downloaded [here](https://1drv.ms/f/s!Ah9g93YHHTrAaje14InpZd_XDEw?e=xhEhxT).
+Results of instance segmentation on the VOC2012 and COCO datasets can be downloaded from [here](https://1drv.ms/f/s!Ah9g93YHHTrAaje14InpZd_XDEw?e=xhEhxT).

 ## Contact
 If you have any questions, please feel free to contact Zecheng Li (lizecheng19@gmail.com).
 Thank you.